TomSB1423/Obsidian-Darkside20k/General Information/Notes whilst writing interim.md

 	- https://arxiv.org/pdf/1507.03800.pdf
 	- [Indirect detection refers to astrophysical signals?](https://physics.stackexchange.com/questions/587038/direct-and-in-direct-measurments)

+## Words to use
+- non-luminous
+- promising candidate is the WIMP
+- Scintillator
+- o resolve the directionality of a recoil
+- powerful me

 ## Questions that arise
 - Isn't direct detection just the same as indirect detection?